kwoncy2020/kwoncy2020/README.md

 ## here's my project as a AI Engineer

-* making realtime lightweight hybrid detector model on my own and apply ort training technology
+* making realtime lightweight hybrid detector model on my own and adapt ort training technology on it
   - https://github.com/kwoncy2020/ort_training (currently not on public for security reason)
     - hybrid detector, onnxruntime, onnx, on-device training